-Your location may need to be a consideration.
-If you are in a northern area of the UK, consider the hardier varieties including Discovery, Fiesta, Blenheim Orange and Charles Ross.
-Most neighbourhoods have other apple trees for pollination, but if you live in a very remote location and are only planting one apple tree then we would recommend a self-fertile variety as these do not require a pollination partner.
+Consider your location and if you are in a northern area of the UK, hardier varieties such as Discovery, Fiesta, Blenheim Orange and Charles Ross are most suitable.
+Most neighbourhoods have other apple trees for pollination, but if you live in a very remote location and are only planting one then we would recommend a self-fertile variety as these do not require a pollination partner.

-If you only have a small space for growing fruit trees, there are several options.
-The final height and spread of the tree depends on both the rootstock and variety, so it is best choose a dwarf rootstock if space is a concern.
-However, all apple trees require at least one pruning every year to encourage a good crop, so they can be kept smaller if you wish.
-We also offer some patio cordon apple trees that are perfect for keeping in a pot.
+If space for growing fruit trees is limited, there are several options.
+Ideally, choose a dwarf rootstock in this situation, as the final height and spread of the tree depends on both the rootstock and variety.
+However, all apple trees require at least one pruning every year to encourage a good crop, so they can be kept smaller if desired.
+We also offer patio cordon apple trees that are perfect for keeping in a pot.

 Apple trees are among the easiest of fruit trees to grow in the UK and do well in most free draining soils with a sunny position (see Choosing Apple Trees for the best varieties to cope with less than ideal conditions).
 All the fruit trees on the website are pot grown so can be planted at any time of the year.